lanvoine/meteor-project/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a simple project that can allow you to view the weather and traffic situations of various locations in Singapore based on a chosen date and time in the past.
+This is a simple project that allows you to view the weather and traffic situations of various locations in Singapore based on a chosen date and time in the past.

 <p align="right">(<a href="#top">back to top</a>)</p>